Artist. Dancer. Poet.

 Miah Prescod is a first-generation American writer and artist of Trinidadian descent, born and raised in Brooklyn, NY.

-She is a freshman at Sarah Lawrence College.
+She is a junior at Sarah Lawrence College.
 Her first full-length collection of poems is titled Black Girl Diary, which she self-published in the Fall of 2020 followed by her chapbook, Song of the Brown Girl.
 She is also a contributor to the book, Teaching Beautiful Brilliant Black Girls.
 Her poetry centers around her identity as a young Black woman and explores her femininity, self-love, and more.
 She has performed at Performing Arts Mosaic (PAM) and was a finalist for the 2020 Youth Poet Laureate.

 Her passions and goals include creating platforms & safe spaces for Black girls and women as well as amplifying the voices of Black youth.
 She hopes to one day own a publishing company dedicated to putting our voices at the forefront of the literary world.
 Currently, she is working on starting a non for profit organization advocating for Black maternal health care.